Fountain Inn, South Carolina: Geography

 The southern part of the city is in Laurens County, while the bulk of the city is in Greenville County.
 The city's nickname is "The Diamond Tip of the Golden Strip".
 The city took its name from an inn and fountain that were along the old stagecoach route.
 The stagecoach drivers called the stop "Fountain Inn", and it stuck.
 A small garden fountain is installed at City Hall, and there is a marker on the north side of town showing the former location of the old inn.

 South Carolina Highway 14 runs through the center of town as Main Street, and Interstate 385 runs along the southern edge of the city, with access from Exits 22, 23, and 26.
 Greenville is 17 mi to the northwest, and Columbia is 84 mi to the southeast.
 Via Highway 14, Laurens is 16 mi to the southeast.

 According to the U.S. Census Bureau, the city of Fountain Inn has a total area of 20.5 sqkm, of which 0.1 sqkm, or 0.43%, are water.

 There are several festivals in Fountain Inn, including Aunt Het Day, based on syndicated cartoon columnist Robert Quillen, that brings in several hundred visitors as Main Street is closed and filled with many unique vendors.

 Demographics

 2020 census

 As of the 2020 United States census, there were 10,416 people, 3,170 households, and 2,532 families residing in the city.

+As of 2023, of the 10,416 people, about 7,777 are in Greenville County and about 2,639 are in Laurens County.